RodriVale28/Bellabeat---Google-Capstone-Project/README.md

 # Case Study 2 - Google Capstone Project
-This project analyzes FitBit data to show the correlations between activity, calories burned and weight changes.
-Findings of this projects are used to inform BellaBeat about potential marketing strategies.
+This project analyzes Fitbit data to show the correlations between activity, calories burned and weight changes.
+Findings from this project are used to inform Bellabeat about potential marketing strategies.

 ## SQL Work
 **🛠  Skills Used:**